brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 * Revokation.
 * Granular access control of all facets of the system.

-In the following sections, I will go into detail about the use of KMS, DynamoDB, and the actual encryption routine.
-If you just want to know how to use the library or CLI, skip ahead to the [Basic Usage](#basic-usage) section.
+What follows is a slightly whirlwind tour of the use of KMS, DynamoDB, and the actual encryption routines.
+If you just want to know how to use the library or CLI, skip ahead to the [Usage](#usage) section.

 ## Key Management Service